gu-dsan6725/unsloth-finetune-ec2/README.md

-# Fine-Tuning LLaMA 3 8B with `Unsloth` on AWS `g6e.12xlarge` EC2 instance
+# Fine-Tuning HF Models with `Unsloth` on AWS `g6e.12xlarge` EC2 instance

-This repository demonstrates fine-tuning Meta's LLaMA 3 8B model using the Unsloth framework on an AWS `g6e.12xlarge` EC2 instance.
+This repository demonstrates fine-tuning any Hugging Face model (supported on Unsloth) using the Unsloth framework on an AWS `g6e.12xlarge` EC2 instance.
 View the instructions below to launch the EC2 instance, clone this repository and run the example notebook.

 ## What is `Unsloth`?